jessepav/lacygoill-wiki-backup/l2r.md

 ## Fixations and Regressions

-Films of eye movements show that the eyes of young or untrained readers "fixate" as many as five or six times in the course of each line that is read.
+Films of eye movements  show that the eyes of young  or untrained readers fixate as many as five or six times in the course of each line that is read.
 The eye is blind while it moves; it can only see when it stops.
 Thus single words or  at the most two-word or three-word  phrases are being read at a time, in jumps across the line.
-Even worse than that,  the eyes of incompetent readers regress  as often as once every  two or  three  lines -  that  is,  they return  to  phrases or  sentences previously read.
+Even worse than that,  the eyes of incompetent readers regress  as often as once every  two or  three  lines –  that  is,  they return  to  phrases or  sentences previously read.

 All of these habits are wasteful and cut down reading speed.
-They are wasteful because the mind, unlike the eye, does not need to "read" only a word or short phrase at a time.
+They are wasteful because the mind, unlike the eye, does not need to read only a word or short phrase at a time.
-The mind can  grasp a sentence or even  a paragraph at a "glance" -  if only the eyes will provide it with the information it needs.
+The mind can grasp a sentence or even a paragraph at a glance – if only the eyes will provide it with the information it needs.
 Thus,  to increase  your reading  speed,  your primary  task is  to correct  the fixations and regressions.
 Once it is done, you'll  be able to read as fast as your  mind will let you, not as slow as your eyes make you.

 To break eye fixations, place your thumb and first two fingers together.
-Sweep this "pointer" across  a line, a little faster than  it is comfortable for your eyes to move (so as to use it as a timer).
-Force yourself to keep up with your hand.
+Sweep this pointer across  a line, a little faster than  it is comfortable for your eyes to move (so  as to use it as a timer); force  yourself to keep up with your hand.
 You will very soon be able to read the words as you follow your hand.
 Keep practicing  this, and keep increasing  the speed at which  your hand moves, and before you know it you will have doubled or trebled your reading speed.